conductor-oss/conductor/docs/docs/metadata/kitchensink.md

 This will mark the task_1 as completed and schedule ```task_5``` as the next task.
 Repeat the same process for the subsequently scheduled tasks until the completion.

-!!! hint "Running in production"
+!!! hint "Using Client Libraries"
-	For the production use, consider using the provided Java client (a Python client is in works) or wrap the REST calls into a library.
+	Conductor provides client libaraies in Java (a Python client is works) to simplify task polling and execution.